 <table_name,sysname,Table Name> - table name template parameter

-Press Ctrl+Shift+M. Set above parameters.
-Switch to "Result to Text" mode.
+Press Ctrl+Shift+M. Set the above parameters.
+Switch to “Result to Text” mode.
 Run and your form HTML is ready.
-Just copy paste it in your aspx file.
+Just copy and paste it into your aspx file.

 This is a good start.
-But forms are rarely consist of just TextBox-es, so lets modify this a little bit:
+But forms rarely consist of just TextBox-es, so let’s modify this a little bit:

 select